Aerial view of the coastal village of Soufrière in St Lucia. Miriam Park/Shutterstock

-St Lucia, an idyllic Caribbean island, stretches across a mere 238 square miles, yet it teems with a potpourri of attractions to satisfy every wanderlust.
+St Lucia, an idyllic Caribbean island, stretches across a mere 620 sq km (239 sq miles), yet it teems with a wealth of attractions to satisfy every wanderlust.
 The echoes of history resonate in the time-worn ruins of Pigeon Island National Park, while the natural spectacle of the Sulphur Springs bathes the landscape in a steamy embrace.
-The magnificent Pitons, extending skyward, form an iconic backdrop to the island's volcanic narrative.

 1. Pigeon Island National Park

-Best area for historians
+Best for budding historians

-The living museum continues at the top with an authentic cannon, the remains of the military fort and a powder room.
+This living museum continues at the top with an authentic cannon, the remains of the military fort and a powder room.
 An intrepid adventurer will find Signal Hill's large rocks and loose gravel terrain more of a challenge.
 Even if you’re not the outdoorsy type, the unfettered panorama will make the scramble to the peak worthwhile.

-For a halcyon day, retreat to the immaculately trimmed, expansive lawn for a picnic, or laze the day away on one of two white-sand beaches onsite.
-I’ve spent many weekends hidden away on the secluded beach inside the park, taking breaks only to grab a Bounty Rum and orange juice or some wings from The Thirsty Parrot located just outside the gates.
+Local tip: Don't worry if you forgot to pack a picnic.
+I’ve spent many weekends hidden away on the secluded sands inside the park, taking breaks only to grab a Bounty Rum and orange juice or some wings from The Thirsty Parrot located just outside the gates.

 2. Gros-Islet

-Best area for amazing fresh seafood and barbecue
+Best for amazing fresh seafood and barbecue

-The Gros-Islet district stretches from just outside the capital of Castries to the island's northern tip, and it has a long-standing reputation as the most convivial corner of St. Lucia.
+The Gros-Islet district stretches from just outside the capital of Castries to the island's northern tip, and it has a long-standing reputation as the most convivial corner of St Lucia.
 But it's also an underrated paradise if you love trying local dishes, especially fresh seafood.

 The Naked Fisherman, a secluded restaurant with a thatched-roof, serves delicious seafood delicacies, including conch fritters, crispy squid with pickled veggies, ceviche, creole fish stew with curry, and ahi tuna poke with cucumber.
 Enjoy the delicious spread as the waves gently caress the shoreline.

+Duke's Fish Place sits on the seafront and welcomes the crowd with a menu of grilled or fried marlin, tuna, barracuda, pot fish, and lambi (conch), accompanied by their sinfully sumptuous garlic sauce.
 Diners can also dig into Auntie's green fig salad (a mix of boiled green bananas, shredded saltfish, chopped vegetables, mayo seasoned with fresh herbs and spices, and a sprinkle of the magic found in any West Indian meal), along with other side dishes like ground provisions and local fruit juices.

 Other options include barbecue chicken and bakes – fried doughy discs – from one of the vendors peppered along the roadside.
 Another favorite local haunt, the reggae-themed Irie Bar, is near the beachfront and offers cold libations and lighthearted conversation.